 Resilience can be comprised of many things.
 Bill's approach is one.
 Another is the notion of mitigations, a common idea in safety-critical systems.
 If something does go wrong, what can the firmware do to at least place the system in a safe state?

 I have seen medical systems where the mitigation code is as big as the main-line software, and vehicle software where the mitigation strategies extend to significant additional hardware to enter a safe though degraded mode.
 Typically a failure-mode and effects analysis identifies (hopefully) every possible problem that could arise, from bad sensor data to firmware failure.
-The team then writes code to mitigate against each of these to insure safety.
+The team then writes code to mitigate against each of these to ensure safety.

 In litigation surrounding the Toyota unintended acceleration case plaintiff's experts identified a "monitor" MCU located adjacent to the main processor whose purpose was to mitigate against improper actions commanded by that part.
 The experts found that the monitor code wasn't correctly implemented.
 No one would argue that mitigation code is easy, but in many cases it's important to invest the time and effort into getting it right.